mumble-voip/mumble-www/hugo/content/downloads.md

 ## Development snapshots

 [Development snapshots](https://dl.mumble.info/) contain unreleased features and changes that will eventually be available in the next stable release.
-Please report any problems you encounter on our issue tracker.
+Please report any problems you encounter on [our issue tracker](https://github.com/mumble-voip/mumble/issues).

+When a new feature release is published the snapshots will naturally transform into them.
+If you want to keep using snapshots after the next feature release, you will have to manually upgrade to one again.

 <table class="development-snapshots">
     <tr>